raphaaj/tablab/src/parser/README.md

 ## Writing a tablature with the parsed instructions

-With your text input of instructions [parsed](#parsing-instructions), use the `writeOnTab` method of the result to write each instruction to the tableture.
+With your text input of instructions [parsed](#parsing-instructions), use the `writeOnTab` method of the parsed instructions to write each instruction a tablature instance.
 Check out the example below:

 ```js
 const { Tab } = require('tablab');